 After Helen’s father Nicholas Power was lost at sea (having been captured by a British fleet during the War of 1812) her mother Mrs. Anna Power purchased a quaint home at (then) 76 Benefit Street in Providence for her and her three daughters.
 It was a two-family at that time, and the Powers occupied the south half (the left half, not the lower half) of the house, sharing the other half with a man named Samuel Hamlin and his family.
 It served as an adequate nest for the ladies until Mrs. Power’s oldest daughter, Rebecca Power, married a man named William Staples in 1821 and moved into a home with him just up the road.
 It was shortly after this in 1824 that Sarah Helen Whitman would begin a considerably long four year engagement with John Winslow Whitman (a student at Brown University) finally marrying him in 1828.
-She would then flee her Benefit Street nest to live with him in Boston, leaving just her mother and younger sister Susan (who was developmentally disabled) at the home.
-Little did Helen know, she would return to the home a widow in 1833 after Mr. Whitman died after complications from a cold.
-Mrs. Power and her two daughters, Sarah and Susan, would live in the Benefit Street home until Mrs. Power’s death in 1858.
+She fled her home in Providence to live with him in Boston, leaving her mother and younger sister Susan (who was developmentally disabled) at the home.
+Little did Helen know, she would return to the home a widow in 1833 after John Whitman died after complications from a cold.
+Anna Power and her two daughters, Sarah and Susan, lived in the Benefit Street home until Anna Power’s death in 1858.
 Helen then took full responsibility for her younger sister Susan.
 She moved her and her sister into a smaller house at 37 Benevolent Street.
 This Benefit Street house is owned today by the Episcopal church, and has been made into four separate apartment units.